Surrogate neutron-capture studies with fission detection in inverse kinematics at the ESR storage ring: Beam-like residue identification spectra

 \section{Beam-like residue identification spectra}

-The different decay channels of the compound nucleus formed in the \(^{238}\)U(d,p) reaction can be identified when plotting the vertical strip (horizontal position) of a hit in the beam-like detector versus the excitation energy of compound nucleus (Figure~\ref{HR_dp_all}).
+The different decay channels of the compound nucleus formed in the \(^{238}\)U(d,p) reaction can be identified when plotting the vertical strip (horizontal position) of a hit in the beam-like detector versus the excitation energy of the compound nucleus (Figure~\ref{HR_dp_all}).
 The strips are numbered sequentially from zero to 122, with zero denoting the strip closest to the beam axis.

-Different uranium isotopes form distinct bands that move closer to the edge of the detector as the nucleus excitation energy increases.
+Different uranium isotopes form distinct bands that move closer to the edge of the detector as the excitation energy of the nucleus increases.
 The structures corresponding to the different decays are clearly visible, but there is also a relatively large amount of mixing between them.
-Therefore, to improve separation, we decided to repeat this procedure separately for each target-like telescope vertical strip.
+Therefore, to improve separation, we decided to repeat this procedure separately for each vertical strip of the target-like telescope.
 This narrows the angular width of the detected target-like particles, thereby also reducing the spread of the peaks detected in the beam-like detector, as shown in Figure~\ref{HR_dp}.

-Below approximately 5~MeV, only \(\gamma\)-decay residues are observed.
+Below approximately 5~MeV of excitation energy, only \(\gamma\)-decay residues are observed.
 Above the neutron separation energy, distinct structures corresponding to one-, two-, and three-neutron emission appear at the expected thresholds.

 At the highest excitation energies, a pronounced structure associated with heavy residues produced after deuteron breakup is observed.
-It is located closer to the beam axis, at strip numbers lower than 60.
+It is located closer to the beam axis, at strip numbers smaller than 60.
+Breakup events are those in which, upon collision with a uranium nucleus, a deuteron splits into a proton and a neutron, leaving the nucleus without excitation.
 The ability to identify events originating from the deuteron breakup is a truly unique feature of the NECTAR experiment, as this has been impossible in all previous surrogate experiments with deuteron target in direct kinematics.
-This will allow with the further analysis of this experiment to use these events to subtract breakup contribution from the compound nucleus decay probabilities.
+Further analysis of this experiment will allow these events to be used to subtract the breakup contribution from the compound nucleus decay probabilities.